 A: Your attic should have 13 inches of insulation.
 Energy codes for attic insulation have changed recently, which leads to changes being needed in your home.
 The codes changed from an R30 to an R38, which means you will need an added 2-3 inches of insulation.

+Have you opened a new location, redesigned your shop, or added a new product or service?
+Don't keep it to yourself, let folks know.
 A: The "R" means "resistant to heat flow".
 The higher the R-Value, the greater the insulation power.
 To get the marked R-Value, it is essential that the insulation is installed properly!

 A. Your attic should have a minimum insulation thickness of 10”.